phoenixframework/phoenix/guides/components.md

 At this point, you may be wondering, why does Phoenix have two layouts?

 First of all, it gives us flexibility.
 In practice, we will hardly have multiple root layouts, as they often contain only HTML headers.
 This allows us to focus on different application layouts with only the parts that changes between them.
 Second of all, Phoenix ships with a feature called LiveView, which allows us to build rich and real-time user experiences with server-rendered HTML.
 LiveView is capable of dynamically changing the contents of the page, but it only ever changes the app layout, never the root layout.
-We will learn about LiveView in future guides.
+Check out [the LiveView documentation](https://hexdocs.pm/phoenix_live_view) to learn more.

 ## CoreComponents